How to Prevent Fraudulent Payments in WordPress (6 Easy Ways)

 As a business that accepts online transactions (where you can’t guarantee the person making the transaction is the cardholder), you must take steps to protect yourself from fraud.
 If you fail to detect and prevent fraud, you could pay unnecessary fees, lose time dealing with disputes, and suffer reputation damage with payment processors and card-issuing banks.

-In this article, we’d like to cover four important steps you can take to prevent spam and fraud attempts.
+In this article, we’d like to cover some essential steps you can take to prevent spam and fraud attempts.
 These simple actions will go a long way toward protecting your business.

 reCAPTCHA is an invaluable tool to protect your website from abuse and fraud.
 It prevents non-humans (bots and scripts) from interacting with your pages.
 This means that an automated system set up by a malicious party won’t be able to use your payment forms.

 Basically, it understands how people behave differently than bots.
-If it identifies a bot, it blocks their access.
+If it identifies a bot, reCAPTCHA blocks its access.
 We strongly recommend it.

 Card testing (also called “carding,” “account testing,” and “card checking”) is a type of fraudulent activity when someone tries to determine if a stolen card’s information is valid to make purchases.